explomind1/Predicting-Alcoholic-Status-Using-Person-s-Vitals/README.md

-**Title**: Predicting Alcoholic Status Using Person's Vitals

-This repository contains my solution for the Kaggle competition "Predicting Alcoholic Status Using Person's Vitals."
-The goal of the competition is to develop the best classification model to predict alcoholic status based on a person's vitals.
-The dataset consists of 70,000 training observations and 30,000 test observations, with 26 predictors each.

-### Detailed README

 # Predicting Alcoholic Status Using Person's Vitals

 ## Overview

 This repository contains my solution for the Kaggle competition "Predicting Alcoholic Status Using Person's Vitals."
 The competition, hosted for UCLA statistics students, aims to create the best classification model to predict whether an individual is an alcoholic based on their vitals.

-## About the Competition

-- **Start Date**: October 26, 2023
-- **End Date**: December 8, 2023
-- **Submission Deadline**: December 1, 2023 @ 11:59 PM

 ### Dataset Description